 The Work Track discussed that collaboration between different parties with different intended uses for a TLD could be a means of meeting the needs and interests of all groups.
 For example, one Work Track member suggested that different cities with the same name could collaboratively manage a TLD matching the name of the cities.
 A shared management model could eliminate contention for the string.
 If cities were able to cooperatively manage a TLD, they could share the costs, burdens, and risks, and help to ensure that there is sufficient demand for second-level registrations.
 From another perspective, such a model would be impractical.
 One Work Track member suggested that if there is more than one geographic location matching a string, these locations can be identified at a sub-level to differentiate.

 Work Track members also discussed whether there may be opportunities for governments and applicants to come together and create opportunities for both parties to use the TLD according to their interests.
-Some Work Track members viewed this as a potential step following the provision of a support/non-objection letter.
+Some Work Track members viewed this as an outcome following the provision of a support/non-objection letter, which some view as a means to allow for different solutions according to the will of the parties involved.
 Others suggested that it might be possible to create incentives for such collaboration in place of a support/non-objection mechanism.

 Questions raised: